Table of Contents (click to expand)

 Insulin Causes A Decrease In Blood Sugar Levels, Which Makes Us Feel Hungry

 Here’s the catch: insulin is very good at its job.
 Sometimes, a little too good.
-When your pancreas releases an outsized amount of insulin in response to a sugar overload, it doesn’t just return your blood sugar to normal — it often overshoots, pushing levels below baseline.
+When your pancreas releases an outsized amount of insulin in response to a sugar overload, it doesn’t just return your blood sugar to normal.
+It often overshoots, pushing levels below baseline.
 This is called reactive hypoglycemia, and your brain notices fast.

 Your brain is the single greediest organ in your body when it comes to glucose, burning through roughly a fifth of the body’s daily supply on its own.
-When blood sugar dips, the hypothalamus reads it as a fuel shortage and starts ramping up hunger signals — ghrelin goes up, satiety hormones go down.
+When blood sugar dips, the hypothalamus reads it as a fuel shortage and starts ramping up hunger signals (ghrelin goes up, satiety hormones go down).
 By the time you wake up, several hours after the insulin surge has driven your glucose down and your overnight fast has emptied your stomach, your brain is basically banging on the table demanding food.

 Feeling Hungry Could Also Be A Sign Of Dehydration